Frequently Asked Questions & Answers

 In Bedford - There are a limited number of 30 minute visitor parking spots available in front of the Campus Center building.
 For longer parking, there are several lots available adjacent to various campus buildings.
 There is also parking available in lots near the VA hospital.
 A shuttle bus runs frequently between many of the lots.

-Can I take classes at either the Bedford or the Lowell Campus?back to top
+Can I take classes at either the Bedford or the Lowell Campus?

 Students are allowed to take classes at either the Bedford or Lowell Campuses to fulfill their degree requirements.
 Some courses are only offered on one campus.
 Click here to view the class schedule, which gives further information on the courses being offered on either campus for the semester that you request.

-What does it cost to attend Middlesex Community College?back to top
+What does it cost to attend Middlesex Community College?

-Do you offer financial aid, payment plans, or scholarships?back to top
+Do you offer financial aid, payment plans, or scholarships?

 Yes, and all students are encouraged to apply for financial aid.